ABOUT CURRENT:LA

 CURRENT:LA FOOD is produced by the City of Los Angeles Department of Cultural Affairs Public Art Division and the Office of Mayor Eric Garcetti.

-Dyson & Womack logo
+- Production Management by Dyson & Womack

-El Bug Farm logo
+- Web development by El Bug Farm